 Purchasing park tickets at Disney World will bring up the question “Should I park hop or not?”
 In essence, what that simply means is “Do you want to visit multiple parks each day?”
 While that might seem like an easy answer, the problem is that with park-hopping comes additional costs.

-While park hopping at Disney World will give you significantly more options each day, giving you additional flexibility to bounce around from park to park after 2:00 each day, there are ways to plan your trip so that you don’t need to spend the extra money to park-hop.
+While park hopping at Disney World will give you significantly more options each day, giving you additional flexibility to bounce around from park to park, there are ways to plan your trip so that you don’t need to spend the extra money to park-hop.

 Simply plan your days to make the most out of each park day.
 For instance, if you’re visiting Magic Kingdom on that day and the park hours are 9:00 am to 9:00 pm, plan so that you can make the most out of that particular day.